mottla/Blind-Schnorr-Signatures/README.md

 ## Benchmark:

-We impement the relation using:
+We implement the relation using:
 - NIZK: Groth16 over BN256;
 - PKE: ElGamal over the BabyJubJub curve;
 - message length 256 bit